bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 $P(X=x)=\binom{N}{x} 1/2^N$

 We can plot this for different values of N and see which x's are most likley.
-Keep in mind x is the number of heads here.
+Keep in mind x is the total number of heads observed.
 So if x=10 is most likley with N=25 it means 10 heads and 15 tails are the most likley outcome.

+We can now also see our expected value plot.

+If $n>N/2$ we have more heads and make a profit and vice verse.
+The profit we make is proportional to the number of heads and vice versa.
+We see that the farther we are from the mean profit of 0, the less chance of occurance.

-We see that the most likley number is N/2( remember N/2 corrosponds to the case of N/2 heads and N/2 tails and winning of 0).
+We see that the most likley number is N/2 (remember N/2 corrosponds to the case of N/2 heads and N/2 tails and winning of 0).
 And values away from that becomes less and less likley.
-The relationship is strictly monotonic is the left and right regions.
-This is a key point we will exploit later.
-You can pause and think why this would be the case.
+The relationship is strictly monotonic in the left and right regions.
+This is a key point we will exploit later. #You can pause and think why this would be the case.

 This is the case becuase the $\binom{N}{x}$ term is maximized in our binomial distribution at x=N/2.
-If you remember this term is added in the bernoulli to count the number of ways an outcome can now occour.
-So if N=4 the possible pairs are (1,1),(1,-1),(-1,1) and (-1,-1) but (1,-1) is the same as (-1,1) as we dont care about ordering so this gets accounted in the factor $\binom{2}{1}=2$.
+If you remember this term gets added when we go from bernoulli to binomial to count the number of ways an outcome can now occour.
+So if N=4 the possible pairs are (1,1),(1,-1),(-1,1) and (-1,-1) but observing (1,-1) is the same as (-1,1) for us as we dont care about ordering so this gets accounted in the factor $\binom{2}{1}=2$.
 And this is true for large numbers as well.
-So the reason why N/2 is most likley or a winning of 0 is most likley is because in N tosses the number of *ways I can sum +1 and -1 to equal 0 is more than the number of ways I can use them to get any other number* and *ways I can sum +1 and -1 to equal +1 is more than the number of ways I can use them to get +2*.
-But anyways I hope it was already quite intutive to you from the setting of the game that a winning of 0 was most likley small winnings/losses were more likley than large winnings/losses, we have just verified this mathematically and made clear nearby cases such as +2 and +1.
+So the reason why N/2 is most likley number of heads or why a winning of 0 is most likley is because in N tosses the number of *ways I can sum +1 and -1 to equal 0 is more than the number of ways I can use them to get any other number* and *ways I can sum +1 and -1 to equal +1 is more than the number of ways I can use them to get +2*.(Think about how this is implied in $P(X=x)=\binom{N}{x} 1/2^N$ and the plots when N is fixed, the only variable is the counting term)But anyways I hope it was already quite intutive to you from the setting of the game that small winnings/losses were more likley than large winnings/losses, we have just shown this is a result of counting operations.

+We will summarise this important result, which we will later see applying to measurement errors, as :

+A) Small winnings are more likely than larger winnings or
+A) Values close to the mean are more likely than those furthur away

-In the example of N=50, 25 corrosponds to the case of 0 winnings, 24 of 1$ loss and 26 of 1$ profit.
-Due to the symmetry 24 and 26 have equal likleyhood we are equally likley to loose an amount as we are to gain it.
+In the example of N=50, 25 corrosponds to the case of 0 winnings, 24 of -1$ profit and 26 of 1$ profit.
+Due to the symmetry of the counting factor
-The plot of this would look like:[bin of N=50 but with winnings on x-axis]

--plot expected value plot of this
+$\binom{50}{24} = \binom{50}{26}$

+24 and 26 have equal likleyhood.
+We summarise this as :

+B)For any real winning $a$ the likelihood of winning a and −a are equal.

+Errors:

 - consider these +1, -1 as errors and we are not infinitely adding them